microsoft/uf2/README.md

 * `0x00000001` - **not main flash** - this block should be skipped when writing the device flash; it can be used to store "comments" in the file, typically embedded source code or debug info that does not fit on the device flash
 * `0x00001000` - **file container** - see below
+* `0x00002000` - **familyID present** - when set, the `fileSize/familyID` holds a value
+  identifying the board family (usually corresponds to an MCU)

+### Family ID

+This field is optional, and should be set only when the corresponding flag is set.
+It is recommended that new bootloaders require the field to be set appropriately, and refuse to flash UF2 files without it.
+If you're developing your own bootloader, and your board family isn't listed here, pick a new family ID at random.
+It's good to also send a PR here, so your family can be listed.

+#### Picking numbers at random

+The reason to pick numbers at random is to minimize risk of collisions in the wild.
+Do not pick random numbers by banging on keyboard, or by using `0xdeadf00d`, `0x42424242` etc. A good way is to use the following shell command: `printf "0x%04x%04x\n" $RANDOM $RANDOM`

+#### Family list

+* SAMD21 - 0x68ed2b88
+* SAMD51 - 0x55114460
+* NRF52 - 0x1b57745f
+* STM32F1 - 0x5ee21072
+* STM32F4 - 0x57755a57
+* ATmega32 - 0x16573617

 ### Rationale